MA Design is a research-led practice programme that challenges current conventions of thinking, making and communicating.

 Against this backdrop, the MA Design Programme is designed to respond to the important role of design in re-imagining the world we live in.
 You will be challenging your thinking and making processes.
 You will emerge fully proficient in being able to articulate and produce design as a force for impact.
-You will be part of a new generation of research-based creators, innovators and inventors challenging conventions and creating well-informed positions of what design is, what it is able to do, and how it can help strategically transform lives.
+You will be part of a new generation of research-based creators, innovators and inventors challenging conventions and creating well-informed positions of what design is, what it is able to do, and how it can strategically help to transform lives.

 In order to support your exploration of the emerging applications of design and where you can best apply your skills towards them, the programme provides a supportive environment full of advanced practical and research-driven opportunities for you to experiment across a wide range of domains.